eppixdev/EasyWeather/README.md

 # EasyWeather
-Gives the weather for the next three days
+Gives the weather for the next five days.

 Parses weather using https://openweathermap.org/ API.